siddhant-gavai/react-object-state/README.md

 - Styling React components using inline CSS
 - Used `.filter()` method to remove the task by its `id`
 - Styled buttons, inputs, and layout using inline CSS
+- Added markDone functionality to toggle task completion with a strike-through
+- Used uuid package to generate unique task IDs

 ---